 - 1. Officially change programs of study - 2.
-Re-enter the College after a period of two years in which they have earned no academic credit at Atlanta Metropolitan State College. - 3.
+Re-enter the College after a period of one year in which they have earned no academic credit at Atlanta Metropolitan State College. - 3.
 Their catalog edition is 10 years old or older.